Charles Rangel: Early life, military service, and education

 Rangel was born in Harlem in New York City on June 11, 1930.
 His father, Ralph Rangel, was from Puerto Rico and came to New York in 1914, while his African American mother, Blanche Mary Wharton Rangel, was from New York City and had family roots in Virginia.
 Charles was the second of three children, with an older brother Ralph Jr. and a younger sister Frances.
 Ralph Rangel sometimes worked as a laborer in a garage, but he was mostly a frequently absent, unemployed man who was abusive to his wife and who left the family when Charles was six years old.
 Charles was raised by his mother, who worked as a maid and as a seamstress in a factory in New York's Garment District, and by his maternal grandfather.
-Many summers were spent in Accomac, Virginia where his maternal family had roots.
+Many summers were spent in Accomac, Virginia, where his maternal family had roots.
 Charles was brought up as a Catholic.

 Rangel did well in elementary and middle school, and he began working at a neighborhood drug store at the age of eight.
 Rangel attended DeWitt Clinton High School, but he was often truant and was sometimes driven home by the police.
 His maternal grandfather, an early role model who worked in a courthouse and knew many judges and lawyers, kept him from getting into more serious trouble.
-Rangel dropped out at age 16 during his junior year and worked in various low-paying jobs including selling shoes.
+Rangel dropped out at the age of sixteen during his junior year and worked in various low-paying jobs including selling shoes.

 Rangel then enlisted in the United States Army and served from 1948 to 1952.
-During the Korean War he was an artillery operations specialist in the all-black 503rd Field Artillery Battalion in the 2nd Infantry Division, and equipped with the 155 mm Howitzer M1.
+During the Korean War he was an artillery operations specialist in the all-Black 503rd Field Artillery Battalion in the 2nd Infantry Division, and equipped with the 155 mm Howitzer M1.
 (While President Harry S. Truman had signed the order to desegregate the military in 1948, little progress in doing so had been made during peacetime, and the large majority of units initially sent to Korea were still segregated.)
-Rangel's unit arrived in Pusan, South Korea in August 1950 and began moving north as U.N. forces advanced deep into North Korea.
+Rangel's unit arrived in Pusan, South Korea, in August 1950 and began moving north as U.N. forces advanced deep into North Korea.